-- 0 We have incurred net losses since our inception and anticipate that we will continue to incur net losses for the foreseeable future. - 0 We currently have no product revenue and may never achieve or maintain profitability. - 0 We will require additional capital to finance our operations to continue as a going concern, which may not be available to us on acceptable terms, if at all.
-As a result, we may not complete the development and commercialization of our product candidates or develop new product candidates and have substantial doubt about our ability to continue as a going concern. - We may not be able to pay our indebtedness when due. - 0 The COVID-19 pandemic has adversely impacted and may continue to adversely impact our business in any number of ways, including our clinical development plans and our ability to raise capital. - 0 Our ability to use net operating loss and credit carryforwards may be limited as a result of the effects of changes in tax laws and regulations.
+- We have incurred net losses since our inception and anticipate that we will continue to incur net losses for the foreseeable future. - We currently have no product revenue and may never achieve or maintain profitability. - We will require additional capital to finance our operations to continue as a going concern, which may not be available to us on acceptable terms, if at all.
+As a result, we may not complete the development and commercialization of our product candidates or develop new product candidates and have substantial doubt about our ability to continue as a going concern. - We may not be able to pay our indebtedness when due. - o The COVID-19 pandemic has adversely impacted and may continue to adversely impact our business. - Our ability to use net operating loss and credit carryforwards may be limited as a result of the effects of changes in tax laws and regulations.